Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Theory on Statistical Properties

-In the second theorem, we develop upper bound of estimating error. \begin{mytheorem} Suppose the conditions in Theorem \ref{theo: support set recovary} hold, then with probability greater than $ 1 - O(N e^{-N^r}) \to 1, $ there exist a $\dot N>0$, such that when $N > \dot N$, we have
+In the second theorem, we develop an upper bound for the estimating error. \begin{mytheorem} Suppose the conditions in Theorem \ref{theo: support set recovary} hold.
+Then with probability greater than $ 1 - O(N e^{-N^r}) \to 1, $ there exists an $\dot N>0$, such that when $N > \dot N$, we have